Gene Snitsky

 Eugene Alan Snisky (born January 14, 1970) is an American professional wrestler and actor, better known by his ring name Gene Snitsky, who is best known for his time with World Wrestling Entertainment.
 He played college football at the University of Missouri.

 Early life

 Snitsky attended Panther Valley High School where he played football.
 While in high school, Snitsky played as a punter.
 During his senior year, he was named All-State.
 Upon graduating in 1988, Snitsky signed a full scholarship to the University of Missouri where he played under offensive lineman coach and future Kansas City Chiefs Head Coach Andy Reid.
 After playing for the Missouri Tigers, Snitsky attended training camps with the goal of playing professional football.
-He was on the pre-season roster in 1995 for the Birmingham Barracudas of the Canadian Football League.
+He was on the preseason roster in 1995 for the Birmingham Barracudas of the Canadian Football League.
 He eventually signed with the San Diego Chargers.
 During training, Snitsky re-aggravated a shoulder injury that was previously misdiagnosed from his college years.
 The injury effectively ended his NFL aspirations.